sh123/aprs_tracker/README.md

 Requirements
 ------------
- * Minimum: Arduino UNO with 2k SRAM, 32k FLASH (requires some manual libraries optimization, such as buffer size decrease)
+ * Minimum: Arduino UNO with 2k SRAM, 32k FLASH
+   * requires some manual libraries optimization, such as buffer size decrease
+   * or different screen, PCD8544 requires 500 bytes of RAM for the buffer
  * Recommended: Aruduino MEGA with 8k SRAM
+   * needs some tweaks in LibAPRS internals

 Dependencies
 ------------